The short answer is yes. A bail bondsman can refuse to bail a defendant out. It’s a common occurrence in the industry.

 If, however, the defendant who approached us has a strong history of skipping bail multiple times, there’s a chance that his request will be refused.

-However, there are still conditions that needs to be met that will enable us to reach a different conclusion.
+However, there are still conditions that need to be met that will enable us to reach a different conclusion.

 Need more information about bail bonds?
 Contact us.
 We’re eager to help you in the best way possible.